udacity/pdsnd_github/README.md

 This repository contains projects for Udacity Programming For Data Science.

-## Project 3
+## Project 1

-This project consisted in using Git and GitHub with a simulated workflow to refactor Project-2.
+This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2.

 ### Overview